-Cats come to us for a variety of reasons – some are strays, others get left behind when their owners move home, some owners are unable to keep them due to a change in circumstances i.e. moving house, a new addition to the family, allergies etc. The list of reasons sadly is endless.
-Occasionally they are just abandoned at the rescue so we never find out the reason they are no longer wanted.
+Cats come to us for a number of reasons – some are strays, others get left behind when their owners move home, some owners are unable to keep them due to a change in circumstances such as a new addition to the family, allergies, or moving home and unable to take them.
+The list of reasons sadly is endless.
+Occasionally they are just abandoned at the rescue, so we never find out the reason they are no longer wanted.

 Once you’ve decided to take a cat in, what happens next?